-There have been numerous press release articles in recent months regarding supermarkets saving the environment by reducing plastic packaging.
+There have been numerous press release articles in recent months regarding supermarkets being environmental champions by reducing plastic packaging.

 Whilst the reduction of single use plastic is long overdue and to be commended, I’m not sure that supermarkets should position themselves as bastions of the environment.

 Cast your mind back many years we tended to buy fruit and vegetables from the local greengrocer.
 The process involved hand picking the fruit, weighing it and popping it into a brown paper bag.
 It didn’t take long, provided flexibility regarding quantity and didn’t require additional packaging.